Madam Kofo

-Kofoworola Abiola Atanda is a veteran Nigerian actress popularly known by the moniker Madam Kofo for her role in the soap opera, Second Chance where she became popular for her signature head gears.
+Kofoworola Abiola Atanda is a veteran Nigerian actress popularly known by the moniker Madam Kofo for her role in the soap opera, Second Chance where she became popular for her signature headgear.

 Career

 Madam Kofo started her career acting in stage productions by Hubert Ogunde and disclosed that her highest earning in her prime was ₦10.

 In 1991, she produced a film titled Otu Omo which featured King Sunny Ade.
 She was awarded the special recognition award at 2021 Best of Nollywood awards.